-- A7.5.4.1 Independent chairs are required solely for oral examinations of PhD MD, PhD (by Published Work) where the internal examiner has had no previous doctoral level examining experience. - A7.5.4.2 The role of independent chair is procedural; there is no requirement to read the thesis.
+- A7.5.4.1 Independent chairs are required solely for oral examinations of PhD, MD (Res), plus MD (by Published Work), and PhD (by Published Work) where the internal examiner has had no previous doctoral level examining experience. - A7.5.4.2The role of independent chair is procedural; there is no requirement to read the thesis.